RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 Especially if you are a developer, GitHub might be a very interesting platform for your content.
 I use GitHub for various reasons:

 1. it makes collaboration on content potentially easier
-1. it lets me open source my content to share the authorship with others
+1. it lets me open-source my content to share the authorship with others
 1. it lets me version control my content
 1. it supports markdown